Alligator Education and Research

 Support Research Efforts

 Join us on our journey with the alligators.
-Donations, large or small, can help support:
+Donations, large or small, can help support our research.

-- Genetics lab testing that helps determine the ancestry and relatedness of the alligators
+Support genetics lab testing that helps determine the ancestry and relatedness of the alligators.

-- Field equipment used to safely capture and study alligators
+New field equipment will allow the research team to safely capture and study alligators.

-- Cameras used to observe alligators in the swamp
+Field cameras are used to observe alligators in the swamp.

-- Satellite tags used to monitor the movement of alligators
+New satellite tags are used to monitor the movement of alligators.